dhellmann/pymotw-3/source/doctest/index.rst

 The help for this sample module is saved to a separate file, ``doctest_in_help.txt``.
-The examples illustrating how to use the module are included with the help text, and :mod:`doctest` can be used to find and run them.
+The examples illustrating how to use the module are included with the help text, and ``doctest`` can be used to find and run them.

 .. literalinclude:: doctest_in_help.txt